astropy/SPISEA/docs/filters.rst

 **GAIA**

 The `GAIA Space Telescope filters <https://www.cosmos.esa.int/web/gaia/iow_20180316>`_.
-Note that three sets are available: the pre-launch passbands used in DR1 (`Jordi+10
+Note that four sets are available: the pre-launch passbands used in DR1 (`Jordi+10
 <https://ui.adsabs.harvard.edu/abs/2010A%26A...523A..48J/abstract>`_),
-the passbands used for the DR2 published photometry, and the *revised* DR2 passbands based on the DR2 data (October 2017).
+the passbands used for the DR2 published photometry, the *revised* DR2 passbands based on the DR2 data (October 2017), and the EDR3 passbands from Riello et al (2021).
-ONLY THE REVISED DR2 PASSBANDS ARE SUPPORTED BY SPISEA.
+ONLY THE REVISED DR2 and EDR3 PASSBANDS ARE SUPPORTED BY SPISEA.

 Filters: G, Gbp, Grp